Raw Eating and Medical Tests

 Raw Food Lifestyle and Low Iron

-This email brought to mind an incident which took place back in 2001 after my last hip replacement operation.
+This email brought to mind an incident which took place back in 2001 after my hip replacement operation (due to congenital hip dysplasia).
 My blood test showed I had low iron.
 The intern brought me the news and offered a pill.
 Just out of surgery, I was more than usually inclined to believe “doctor knows best.”
 I dutifully swallowed the pill.
 My body promptly rejected it, and out it came.

 The doctor, rather an old school type, came into the room right about then.
 “Doctor, this patient has low iron,” the intern announced in alarm.
 The doctor leaned down and took my hand in his.
 He studied my fingernails for a moment and announced with certainty, “No, she doesn’t.”